tagspaces/documentation/docs/ui/settings.md

 - **Map tile servers** <ProFeature />: TagSpaces uses OpenStreetMap-based maps for its geotagging features.
 You can add custom map tile servers here, including from [this list of common servers](https://wiki.openstreetmap.org/wiki/Tile_servers) or your own server for an internet-independent geo-tagging system.

 :::caution
-Always respect the policies and terms of use for any map service provider.
+Please respect the policies and terms of use of the map service providers.
 :::

 ### Additional Buttons